-Getting an internship is one of the best ways to get started on this career path.
+Getting an internship is one of the best ways to start this career path.
 Landing this job is more about your customer service skills than your gaming skills.
 You have to be good with people and have excellent communication skills.

 15. Create & Sell Video Game Inspired Merchandise

-Possibly one of the coolest ways to get paid to play is by creating and selling your own game-inspired merchandise.
-Just go on Etsy and type “Legend of Zelda” — you get over 16,000 results of t-shirts, figurines, coffee mugs, and more.
+One of the most remarkable ways to get paid to play is by creating and selling your game-inspired merchandise.
+Go on Etsy and type “Legend of Zelda” — you get over 16,000 results of t-shirts, figurines, coffee mugs, and more.

-If you take this route, it means you're creating a business.
-The sky limits how much you can make, but getting to $50,000 per year is possible with the right product and excellent marketing skills.
+If you take this route, it means you're creating a business and the sky's the limit when it comes to how much you can make.
+Getting to $50,000 yearly is possible with the right product and excellent marketing skills.

 You'll need to figure out precisely what type of products you want to sell to get started on this.
-That will then give you the list of what you will need to make those items.
+From there you can figure out what you will need to make those items.

-Many MMOs have a farmable in-game currency that people who don't feel like spending their own time earning can pay you for it.
+Many Massively Multiplayer Online (MMO) games have a farmable in-game currency that people who don't feel like earning their time can pay for.

-This is probably the most time-consuming and lowest-paying opportunity on this list next to customer service work — there are gold farmers in countries like China who do this all day for a fairly low amount.
+This is probably the most time-consuming and lowest-paying opportunity, next to customer service work.
+Gold farmers in countries like China do this for a relatively low amount daily.
 This is not the most popular form of getting that extra cash through gaming, but it is worth noting on this list as an option.

-Now that you have an entire list of options to choose from, go ahead and explore which ones are best for you.
+Now that you have an entire list of options go ahead and explore which ones are best for you.